-There are several ways to support our ministries using electronic giving:
+There are several ways to support our ministries using online giving:

-Through our website – You can use our website to either personally manage or have the church manage your giving using the Giving Ribbon (located at the top right of our website).
-You can learn how our online giving service works by viewing a demo first (desktop) (mobile)
+Through our website – You can use our website to personally manage your giving using the Giving Ribbon (located at the top right of our website Home page).
+You can learn how a similar online giving service works by viewing a demo first (desktop) (mobile).

-You Manage: You can use the secure online giving service on our website: Giving Ribbon.
-You are encouraged to establish an online profile and personally manage your giving, or provide a one-time contribution online.
+You can establish an online profile and personally manage your giving, or provide a one-time contribution online.
 You will be presented with the following options:

 - Make a one-time Online Contribution